 Friends of St Monica’s have agreed to fund two projects which will be run and administered by EDCCA.

-One – to provide car scheme assistance in the form of pre-arranged daily journeys to and from the York Against Cancer minibus which transports patients to and from the Bexley Unit at St James hospital in Leeds.
+One – to provide car scheme assistance in the form of pre-arranged daily journeys to and from the York Against Cancer minibus which transports patients to and from the Bexley Unit at St James hospital in Leeds for radiotherapy.
 This will benefit people in the Easingwold and District Area who find it difficult to make the journey alone.
 Indeed using the minibus has helped people share their journey with people who are undergoing similar treatments and can support each other.
 Passengers in our area will be referred to us by various means including the hospital.

 Two – A scheme which will support patients being discharged from St Monica’s in the form of up to 6 visits where we will offer practical support whilst the patient is settling back into their home.
-This will akin to a sitting or befriending type and will be tailored according to individual needs.
+This will akin to a sitting or befriending type of service and will be tailored according to individual needs.
 It will complement any health care support and will be very much client led.

 “EDCCA is delighted to be given the opportunity to work with Friends of St Monica’s in this way and look forward to sharing positive news about making a difference in people’s lives over the coming year”.